-Your Committee recommends passage of "A Local Law authorizing the use of videoconferencing for members of public bodies of the County's executive branch."
+Your Committee recommends passage of "A Local Law authorizing the use of videoconferencing for members of the County Board, its committees, and its subcommittees."

 Your Committee is aware that on April 9, 2022, Governor Hochul signed Chapter 56 of the Laws of 2022, relating to the New York State budget for the 2022-2023 fiscal year.
-This law also included an amendment to the Open Meetings Law ("OML")-amending section 103(c) of the New York State Public Officers law, and adding a new section 103-a-enabling public bodies to expand, until July 1, 2024, the use of videoconferencing to conduct open meetings.
+This law also included an amendment to the Open Meetings Law ("OML")-amending section 103(c) of Article 7 of the New York State Public Officers law, and adding a new section 103-a-enabling public bodies to expand, until July 1, 2024, the use of videoconferencing to conduct open meetings.

-Your Committee understands that under the new State law, a county's governing board-i.e., the County Board-may adopt a local law if it wishes to authorize members of the County's other public bodies, at the discretion of the chair of each public body, to attend meetings through videoconferencing without disclosing their remote locations due to extraordinary circumstances.
-Such a local law would allow members of public bodies of the County, including boards and commissions whose members are appointed by the County Executive (hereafter, the "executive branch public bodies"), and excluding the County Board of Legislators and its committees and subcommittees, to participate in a meeting from a remote location that is not open to the public, provided that a quorum of board members is present in the same physical location or locations where the public can attend.
+Your Committee understands that under the new State law, a county's governing board-i.e., the County Board-may adopt a local law if it wishes to authorize its members, at the board's discretion, to attend meetings through videoconferencing without disclosing their remote locations due to extraordinary circumstances.
+Such a local law would allow a member to participate in a meeting from a remote location that is not open to the public, provided that a quorum of board members is present in the same physical location or locations where the public can attend.
 The new State law explains that the term "extraordinary circumstances" includes "disability, illness, caregiving responsibilities, or any other significant or unexpected factor or event which precludes the member's physical attendance" at a meeting.

 Your Committee is aware that, prior to the passage of the new State law, the OML authorized remote participation in meetings by public body members through videoconferencing only if "an opportunity for the public to attend, listen and observe at any site at which a member participates" was provided.
 The unprecedented nature of the COVID-19 pandemic demonstrated the unworkability of in-person meetings and public attendance at any location from which a member participated.
 Emergency declarations and authorizations during the height of the pandemic allowed public bodies to use remote means, such as videoconferencing and teleconferencing, on a temporary basis to conduct their open meetings.
-Currently, these measures are set to expire on June 14, 2022.
-Your Committee understands that the New York State Legislature modified the OML by adding section 103-a in an attempt to expand the pre-pandemic scope of videoconferencing, and make such videoconferencing available for a longer duration.
+Currently, these measures are set to expire in the near future, pursuant to Chapters 1 and 56 of the New York State Laws of 2022 and Executive Order 11, which extends the state disaster emergency.
+The State disaster emergency, as extended by Executive Order 11, suspends requirements of the Open Meetings Law to allow public bodies to conduct remote meetings and may be extended for only 30 day increments.